 Turmeric - Yellow Curd - Curcuma longa

-Turmeric (Curcuma longa) is a bright yellow rhizome, meaning it is an underground tribe or an antler-like rootstock.
-Turmeric looks very similar to the ginger, only it has a deeper yellow color.
-Like the ginger, the plant belongs to the family of ginger plants and is cultivated in the tropical climate of Southeast Asia.
+Turmeric, Curcuma longa, is a bright yellow rhizome, meaning it is an underground tribe or an antler-like rootstock.
+It looks very similar to the ginger, but it has a deeper yellow color.
+Like the ginger, this plant belongs to the family of ginger plants, and they cultivate it in the tropical climate of Southeast Asia.

-Turmeric is mainly used as a spice, but also as a colorant in the food industry.
-About 80% of the world-produced turmeric is nowadays consumed in India.
+Mainly it is used as a spice, but also as a colorant in the food industry.
+Nowadays, the Indian population consumes about 80% of the world-produced root.

-Turmeric has an earthy, full and peppery flavor.
-It also smells slightly woody with a slight notes of ginger.
-Turmeric gives your food a nice yellow color reminiscent of saffron and gives you a slightly earthy-bitter taste.
+Turmeric has an earthy, full, and pepper alike flavor.
+It also smells somewhat woody with a slight note of ginger.
+It gives your food a yellow color implicative of saffron and gives you a lightly earthy-bitter taste.

-Turmeric refines many dishes, and not just indian.
+Turmeric refines many dishes and not just Indians.
 With its unique warm - earthy flavor, it refinishes stews and vegetable dishes.
 It dyes and flavored not only rice but also beans and lentils.
-In Europe, turmeric is often used by the food industry as a dye for margarine and cheese.
-Turmeric suits fish, meat, poultry, rice, eggs, spinach, lentils, beans and aubergines.
-You can also use turmeric to aromatize drinks such as yogurt drinks, smoothies and milk (golden milk).
+In Europe, Curcuma longa is often used by the food industry as a dye for margarine and cheese.
+It suits fish, meat, poultry, rice, eggs, spinach, lentils, beans, and aubergines.
+You can also use it to aromatize drinks such as yogurt drinks, smoothies, and golden milk.

-Turmeric is used in a lot of spices, among others you can find turmeric in following spices: Colombo, Vadouvan, Curry, Massala sweet and spicy, Colorado, Nasi Goreng, Raz el Hanout, African Rub, Lamb Tajine, Wat and many more.
+Turmeric is an ingredient in lots of blends, among others, you can find it in the following spices: Colombo, Vadouvan, Curry, Massala sweet and spicy, Colorado, Nasi Goreng, Raz el Hanout, African Rub, Lamb Tajine, Wat and many more.